Probing Visual Concepts in Lightweight Vision-Language Models for Automated Driving: Results and Analysis

-Looking at Figure \ref{accuracy_differences}, we notice that for some models the gap between probe and model performance is overall bigger compared to others.
-More specifically, Ovis2.5 seems less susceptible to cognitive failure, while the VST models more, and InternVL3.5 even more.
+Looking at Figure \ref{accuracy_differences}, we notice that for some models, the gap between probe and model performance is overall bigger compared to others.
+More specifically, Ovis2.5 seems less susceptible to cognitive failure compared to the rest of the models.
 Additionally, we observe that there are specific data types where cognitive failure seems to occur more often, for example, Count-2, Spatial-1 (apart from Ovis2.5), and Orientation-2.
 We include some early exploration of potential reasons behind cognitive failure in Appendix \ref{deep_dive_in_cognitive_failure}.

 We believe it is useful to think in terms of two distinct failure modes, because they lead to the same outcome, namely the model failing to answer a simple visual question, but arise from different causes and therefore require different remedies.
 For example, a perceptual failure might be addressed by improving the vision encoder, while a cognitive failure might be addressed by refining the training strategy of these models, particularly how visual features are aligned with the language space of the \gls{llm} component.